core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 For a number of use cases (see {{sec-use-cases}}), it is required and/or beneficial that communications are secured also between an application endpoint (i.e., a CoAP origin client/server) and an intermediary, as well as between two adjacent intermediaries in a chain.
 This especially applies to the communication leg between the CoAP origin client and the adjacent intermediary acting as next hop towards the CoAP origin server.

 In such cases, and especially if the origin client already uses OSCORE to achieve end-to-end security with the origin server, it would be convenient that OSCORE is used also to secure communications between the origin client and its next hop.

-However, the original specification {{RFC8613}} does not define how OSCORE can be used to protect CoAP messages in such communication leg, which would require to consider also the intermediary as an "OSCORE endpoint".
+However, the original specification {{RFC8613}} does not define how OSCORE can be used to protect CoAP messages in such communication leg, or how to generally process CoAP messages with OSCORE at an intermediary.
+In fact, this would require to consider also an intermediary as an "OSCORE endpoint".

 This document fills this gap, and updates {{RFC8613}} as follows.

 * It defines how to use OSCORE for protecting a CoAP message in the communication leg between: i) an origin client/server and an intermediary; or ii) two adjacent intermediaries in an intermediary chain.
-That is, besides origin clients/servers, it allows also intermediaries to be possible "OSCORE endpoints".
+That is, besides origin clients/servers, it allows also intermediaries to be "OSCORE endpoints".

 * It defines rules to escalate the protection of a CoAP option that is originally meant to be unprotected or only integrity-protected by OSCORE.
-This results in encrypting and integrity-protecting a CoAP option whenever it is possible.
+This results in both encrypting and integrity-protecting a CoAP option whenever it is possible.

 * It admits a CoAP message to be secured by multiple, nested OSCORE protections applied in sequence, as an "OSCORE-in-OSCORE" process.
 For instance, this is the case when the message is OSCORE-protected end-to-end between the origin client and origin server, and the result is further OSCORE-protected over the leg between the current and next hop (e.g., the origin client and the adjacent intermediary acting as next hop towards the origin server).

 This document does not specify any new signaling method to guide the message processing on the different endpoints.
-In particular, every endpoint is always able to understand what steps to take on an incoming message depending on the presence of the OSCORE Option, as exclusively included or instead combined together with CoAP options intended for an intermediary.
+In particular, every endpoint is always able to understand what steps to take on an incoming message, depending on the presence of the OSCORE Option and of other CoAP options intended for an intermediary.

 The approach defined in this document can be seamlessly adopted also when Group OSCORE is used, for protecting CoAP messages in group communication scenarios that rely on intermediaries.